-Uncle Ming’s Bar: a shot of contemporary Orientalism - Honi Soit
+Uncle Ming’s Bar: A shot of contemporary Orientalism - Honi Soit

-Uncle Ming’s Bar: a shot of contemporary Orientalism
+Uncle Ming’s Bar: A shot of contemporary Orientalism

 On Sydney's most racist speakeasy.

-Lecturers explaining Orientalism should simply take their students on a field trip to Uncle Ming’s Bar — a grotesque hodgepodge of fetishized Asian cultures mashed together by owners who probably don’t know how to use chopsticks.
+Lecturers explaining Orientalism should simply take their students on a field trip to Uncle Ming’s Bar — a grotesque hodgepodge of fetishised Asian cultures mashed together by owners who probably don’t know how to use chopsticks.

 Ming’s is situated on York Street across the road from Wynyard Park, down a semi-concealed staircase below an unassuming tailor.
 Since its opening in 2012, Ming’s has faithfully served Sydneysiders with its ambient atmosphere, creative cocktails, and in-your-face racial insensitivity.